 Registered Health Documentation Specialist (RHDS)

-This credential is for those who have recently graduated from a medical transcription training program or who have less than two years work experience.
+This credential is for those who have recently graduated from a medical transcription training course or who have less than two years work experience.
 According to the AHDI’s website, the exam contains 130 multiple-choice and fill-in-the-blank audio-against-transcription questions.

 The practical portion tests a candidate’s ability, knowledge, and skill when it comes to practicing medical transcription competently in the work environment, while the transcription performance section focuses on short items that need medical editing and/or transcribing.
 To earn the credential, you must pass both parts of the exam at the same time.